 What should you choose: Gold ETF or Silver ETF?

 If you prefer lower volatility, Gold ETFs are more suitable.
-If you can handle volatility, Silver ETFs can offer better returns in the short-term in some conditions.
+If you can handle higher volatility, Silver ETFs can offer the potential for higher returns in the short term under certain market conditions.

 Long-term capital appreciation potential may be higher in gold, while silver’s price swings can help with short-term speculation.